 With summer temps exceeding 100-120 degrees, and mild winters, with temperatures ranging from freezing to 75 degrees, makes this a great winter camping destination.

-If you’re looking for more information on each rock point and some greta points of interest, visit: valley-of-fire.com.
+If you’re looking for more information on each rock point and some greta points of interest, visit the Valley of Fire Nevada Parks website.
 Each rock formation is fabulous on it’s own and the stories behind just add to the enchantment.
 The petrified wood and animals that cohabitate in this area are a worth the drive to explore.